Synpath/obon/README.md

 # obon
 This was a simple text-based game I coded for the Culture Project in JPNS 1001!
-I was mildly inspired by the game, Phasmophobia, as Phasmophobia features a couple different Japanese ghosts within its game.
+I was mildly inspired by the game, Phasmophobia, as Phasmophobia features a couple different Japanese ghosts.

 I chose 7 different historical figures in Japan to represent.
 Three of them, the Three Great Onryo of Japan, are a nod to the Onryo ghost type in Phasmophobia.
-The other 4 are lesser known, female historical figures as I figured that much of the most famous Japanese historical figures were going to be all male.
+The other 4 are lesser known female historical figures as I figured that much of the famous Japanese historical figures were male.

 This project was built using HTML and JavaScript and coded in about 2.5 weeks.
 It is hosted through GitHub Pages.